2011 Connecticut Huskies football team

-The 2011 Connecticut Huskies football team represented the University of Connecticut in the 2011 NCAA Division I FBS football season as a member of the Big East Conference.
-The team was coached by Paul Pasqualoni and played its home games at Rentschler Field in East Hartford, Connecticut.
-It was Pasqualoni's first year with the team.
+The 2011 Connecticut Huskies football team represented the University of Connecticut as a member of the Big East Conference during the 2011 NCAA Division I FBS football season.
+Led by first-year head coach Paul Pasqualoni, the Huskies compiled an overall record of 5–7 with a mark of 3–4 in conference play, placing sixth in the Big East.
+The team played home games at Rentschler Field in East Hartford, Connecticut.